djangocon/2021.djangocon.us/_posts/2019-09-14-first-time-things-to-bring.md

 ## Comfortable clothes
 Everyone is welcome, and dress casually and comfortably, whether that's shorts, pants, a dress, or whatever makes you feel good.
 It’s up to you to decide what you would like to wear.
 As long as it isn’t a Code of Conduct violation, it’s pretty much up to you.

+Some of the rooms can get a bit chilly, so you might want to have a jacket or sweater handy.

 ## Cell phone
 It’s practically essential for survival in suburban America.
 The mobile coverage is great in the venue area for all four major providers, so about any device will work.